tuliofalmeida/tuliofalmeida.github.io/_pages/about.md

 ## What am I up to?

-I will start in the Pre-Doc + PhD program of the Initiative for interdisciplinary research in Biology ([i-Bio](http://ibio.sorbonne-universite.fr/)) of Sorbonne University in October of this year.
+I will start in the Pre-Doc + PhD program of the Initiative for interdisciplinary research in Biology ([i-Bio](http://ibio.sorbonne-universite.fr/)) of Sorbonne University in October of 2022.
 During the first year I will do rotations in three labs with different projects, and after that continue the development of one of these projects.

 ## Before PhD